sbmueller/sbmueller/README.md

 ### Environment

-- 🐧 [Linux](https://github.com/torvalds/linux) is the best OS for me to be productive
+- 🐧 A [Unix](https://github.com/torvalds/linux) based OS is the best for me to be productive
 - ⌨️ [Neovim](https://github.com/neovim/neovim) is my IDE of choice (who doesn't first compile their IDE before starting to code, huh?)
 - 🌱 [Git](https://github.com/git/git), just git

 ### Culture

-- 🎢 I like a startup like environment with low hierarchies and efficient processes, where all ideas are equally heard
+- 🎢 I like a startup like environment with low hierarchies and lean processes
-- 👨‍👩‍👧‍👦 I am member of an **agile [SCRUM](https://www.scrum.org/)** team and don't want to miss it anymore
+- 👨‍👩‍👧‍👦 I am member of an **agile** software team
-- 🏖 I am all for a healthy work-life-balance (no work on weekends, no permanent overtime)!
+- 🏖 I am all for a healthy **work-life-balance** (no work on weekends, no permanent overtime)!
 - 💯 Focus on [clean
   code](https://www.goodreads.com/book/show/3735293-clean-code) and best
   practices
 - 🛣 Favor paying down technical debt and improving daily work over feature development
+- 🌍 I'm working 100% remotely and choose my location independent of my employer's offices

 ### Personal